 Goldberg noted President Trump had defended his reveal as a promise only of what — not when — on Twitter the following day:

-After some much-enjoyed leftwing laughter, the hosts — sans McCain — began their pile-on.
+After a little laughter, the hosts — sans McCain — mounted their positions.

 Sara Haines marveled at the Commander-in-Chief’s ability to scare her, regardless of his actions:

 “You know, what’s funny is, I kind of remember the good ol’ days when he was friends with dictators.
 ‘Cause now that he’s threatening them, I don’t know which one’s scarier.”

 “Good point!
 Good point!” lawyer Sunny Hostin cheered.